mihailgaberov/auto-complete-component/ questions.md

 4. Give 2 ways to prevent components from re-rendering.

-By using React.memo to prevent unnecessary re-renders for functional components based on props.
-And also by using useMemo to cache expensive calculations and useCallback to memoize functions.
-With useMemo we make sure the reference to our object doesn't change, i.e. we don't create a new object every time and hence the component doesn't re-render.
-Which useCallback we make sure the function reference remains stable, so the child component doesn't re-render unnecessarily.
+By using `React.memo` to prevent unnecessary re-renders for functional components based on props.
+And also by using `useMemo` to cache expensive calculations and `useCallback` to memoize functions.
+With `useMemo` we make sure the reference to our object doesn't change, i.e. we don't create a new object every time and hence the component doesn't re-render.
+With `useCallback` we make sure the function reference remains stable, so the child component doesn't re-render unnecessarily.

 And as a rule of thumb we should avoid using inline functions and objects when passing props in JSX because they are getting recreated every time the component re-renders.